Saasufy/chat-app/README.md

 # chat-app
-A chat app built with Saasufy.
+A chat demo app built with Saasufy.